zaf/agitator/README.md

 	agitator -conf=/path/to/conf.file
 ```

-There is also a simple Makefile that installs the agitator binary in /usr/local/bin and its config file in
+There is also a simple Makefile that installs the agitator binary in `/usr/local/bin` and its config file in
-/usr/local/etc to help with system wide installation.
-Under the folder 'init' startup scripts are provided
+`/usr/local/etc` to help with system wide installation.
+Under the folder [init](https://github.com/zaf/agitator/tree/master/init)
-for systemd based systems or for Red Hat and Debian based systems that use the old sysV init.
+startup scripts are provided for systemd based systems or for Red Hat and Debian based systems that use the old sysV init.

-*Topology examples:*
+**Topology examples:**

 A typical layout where agitator sits between one or more asterisk servers and one or more
 FastAGI servers routing AGI requests providing load balancing and/or high availability: